openstad/openstad-docs/technical/architecture.md

 Installation instructions are found in the readme.
 MongoDB & Node.js are required.
 ApostropheCMS uses MongoDB for saving it's page data.

 **MongoDB version**: We use 4.0 as a latest version for mongodb because they have dropped support for the CopyDB command, which is a often used feature by the admin panel when copying and creating site.
-MongoDB recommends to write your own version
+MongoDB recommends to write your own version, which we might do in the future.

 https://github.com/Amsterdam/openstad-frontend